Overview

 Task Editor window.
 This will allow the desktop alert options to be viewed or

 modified as described below.
+There are two tabs for configuring

 Before Event Start / Before Task Due